operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

   secondary resources as dependents from a code organization perspective
-- dependent resources can also interact with the workflow feature, thus allowing the read-only resource to participate in conditions, in particular to decide whether the primary resource needs/can be reconciled using reconcile pre-conditions, and ready post-conditions can be added to read-only dependents and depend on them with other dependents.
+- dependent resources can also interact with the workflow feature, thus allowing the read-only resource to participate in conditions, in particular to decide whether the primary resource needs/can be reconciled using reconcile pre-conditions, block the progression of the workflow altogether with ready post-conditions or have other dependents depend on them, in essence, read-only dependents can participate in workflows just as any other dependents.